 The Trust's funded status is the ratio of the actuarial value of assets to the actuarial liability and is a measure of the ability to pay all future benefits from the assets held in the Trust.
-The Trust's funded ratio as of December 31, 2011 was 13.9%, an increase from 9.1% as of December 31, 2009, the date of the previous actuarial valuation.
+The Trust's funded ratio as of December 31, 2011, was 13.9%, an increase from 9.1% as of December 31, 2009, the date of the previous actuarial valuation.

-The District's Annual "Other Postemployment Benefits" ("OPEB") Cost represents the employer contribution that would be needed each year to fund the retiree health care benefits over a period not exceeding 30 years.
-The District's Annual OPEB Cost was calculated to be \$28.3 million and \$40.1 million for 2011 and 2010, respectively.
-The decrease in OPEB Cost was due to changes in actuarial assumptions sine the prior valuation, which are explained on page 18 of the CAFR.
-The actual contribution for 2011 and 2010 was 64% and 39% of the Annual OPEB Cost, respectively.
+The District's Annual Required Contribution (ARC) represents the employer contribution that would be needed each year to fund the retiree health care benefits over a period not exceeding 30 years.
+The District's ARC was calculated to be \$27.3 million for 2012 and 2011.
+The actual contribution for 2012 and 2011 was 130% and 66% of the ARC, respectively.
 Details about both of these indicators are found in the Statistical section of the CAFR.